vietnam-devs/coolstore-microservices/README.md

-# Cool Store Microservice Demo
+# Cool Store Application on Service Mesh Demo

+> This project is inspired from [coolstore project](https://github.com/jbossdemocentral/coolstore-microservice) by [jbossdemocentral](https://github.com/jbossdemocentral) & [Red Hat Demo Central](https://gitlab.com/redhatdemocentral)

-CoolStore is a containerised polyglot microservices application consisting of services based on .NET Core, NodeJS and more running on Kubernetes
+CoolStore is a containerised polyglot microservices application consisting of services based on .NET Core, NodeJS and more running on Service Mesh.

 It demonstrates how to wire up small microservices into a larger application using microservice architectural principals.